riccardoperra/statebuilder/README.md

 ### **State container**

 The state container it's a plain JavaScript object that collects all resolved store instances.
-Once created, every state container will have his own reactive scope, introduced by the `Owner` object from solid-js API.
+Once created, every state container will have it's own reactive scope, defined by the `Owner` object from solid-js API.

 ### **Store definition creator**

-The store creator it's the function that define your **store api** implementation, which requires you to follow a specific signature to be complaint to `StateBuilder` API.
+The store creator it's the function that define the **store api** implementation, which requires you to follow a specific signature to be complaint to `StateBuilder` API.

-`StateBuilder` already comes with two built-in store creators:
+`StateBuilder` already have with two built-in store creators:

 - defineStore
 - defineSignal

-Using the store definition creator, you can define where you want your state, that will be **lazy evaluated** only once you inject it.
+Using the store definition creator, you can define your state business logic, which will be **lazy evaluated** once the state is injected the first time.

 ### **Plugin**

-Plugins are the **core** of `StateBuilder`.
-They are basically configurable objects or functions that override your store's signature, adding new features or modifying existing ones.
+Plugins are the **core** concept of `StateBuilder` composable system.
+They are configurable objects or functions that override your store's signature, adding new features or modifying existing ones.

-They are not only here to define your store internals or the pattern you want to use (persistance, redux-like, rxjs integration etc.), but you can also create mini-modules that can be reused in your app.
+They can also be used to create mini-modules that can be reused across the app or other libraries.

 ```mermaid
 graph TD